-Connecting Powerdynamo alternator to lighting circuit (via regulator):
+Connecting VAPE alternator to lighting circuit (via regulator):

-- The 2 black wires running from the stator coil carry the voltage for lights, horn, flashers etc. They have nothing to do with ignition. - This voltage (something between 10 and 50 volts AC) has however to be stabilized (regulated) and for most uses rectified into direct current (DC) as it primarily is alternating current (AC). - This is done by the regulator/rectifier:
+- The 2 black wires running from the stator coil carry the voltage for lights, horn, flashers etc. They have nothing to do with ignition. - This voltage (something between 10 and 50 volts AC) has however to be rectified into direct current (DC) and stabilized (regulated) as it primarily is alternating current (AC) with voltage changing with engine speed.